codemonsters/abercrombie/README.md

 Former diagram shows a simple robot, with connections between the two servos and the board and an added power switch.
 Place the Arduino Nano board so it has the USB connector to the right if you want to have more free space to add extra components like switches to program sequences of movements, a buzzer to make sounds, an RGB LED or any other component.

-Once you have the printed parts and the rest of the material ready, most of the assembly procedure should be self-explanmatory.
+Once you have the printed parts and the rest of the material ready, most of the assembly procedure should be self-explanatory.
 Anyway some details should be noted:

-* Start cutting with a pair of scissors or an exacto knife the plastic headers that come with the servo so that one of them fits inside the geared wheel and the other inside the rear legs.
+* Start cutting with a pair of scissors or an x-acto knife the plastic headers that come with the servo so that one of them fits inside the geared wheel and the other inside the rear legs.
 * Make sure that both servos are in their center position before assembling them (the same plastic headers can be used to turn them manually until they are centered).
 * Maybe you need to polish the upper part of the hole where the front servo needs to be attached.
 Anyway you will need to apply a bit of force to insert the servos because the design of this areas is deliberately tight (so you won't need extra screws for the servos in most of the cases).
 * When assembling the frontal mechanism all the printed parts will have to be inserted simultaneously (two front legs and the wheel gear).
 Take in count that everything should be in the central position and so after placing all the frontal parts you should have more or less the same number of teeth over the axis of the motor than under itself.
-After finishing placing the parts tight the screw of the frontal servor and optionally secure the servo with two more screws.
+After finishing placing the parts tight the screw of the frontal servo and optionally secure the servo with two more screws.
 * Rear feet have an spherical design to optionally add "sockets" to improve the grip while walking (i.e: two small water balloons or any other material).

 ## Arduino Sketches